MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/indexes-collection-dao.md

 > [!IMPORTANT]
-> <P>Make sure your data complies with the attributes of your new index.
+> Make sure your data complies with the attributes of your new index.
 If your index requires unique values, make sure that there are no duplicates in existing data records.
-If duplicates exist, the Microsoft Access database engine can't create the index; a trappable error results when you attempt to use the Append method on the new index.</P>
+If duplicates exist, the Microsoft Access database engine can't create the index; a trappable error results when you attempt to use the Append method on the new index.